sapnasharmanaresh/blood-bank/posts/2012-03-28-smacss-and-sass-the-future-of-stylesheets.markdown

   - modular
   - conventions
 ---

+**UPDATE**:  We wrote a follow-up to this article titled [Taking Sass to the Next Level with SMURF and @extend](http://railslove.com/blog/2012/11/09/taking-sass-to-the-next-level-with-smurf-and-extend) which you might also be interested in reading.

 I just had the the pleasure of attending the <a href="http://smacss.com/">SMACSS</a> workshop in Essen by Jonathan Snook (<a href="https://twitter.com/#!/snookca">@snookca</a>) and wanted to share my impression of the "SMACSS approach" to CSS and some considerations on using it together with <a href="http://sass-lang.com/">SASS</a>.
 <h2><strong>Overview: The philosophy behind SMACSS
 </strong></h2>